merps/f5-sre-howto/README.md

 provides a greater understanding of Beacon's current capabilities.

 Also, as it coincides with this demo Beacon also has a 45 free day trial period so you may use and explore how Beacon provides insights to organisational needs.
-To see how easy it is to sign up for both a F5 CloudServices Account and subscribe to Beacon refer to this [PDF](files/Beacon_Sub.pdf)

 [Work with F5 Beacon](https://clouddocs.f5.com/cloud-services/latest/f5-cloud-services-Beacon-WorkWith.html) to explore many additional resources outside of this SRE Demo How To.

+Sign up for you trial Beacon account, along with other F5 Cloud Services offerings at [F5 Cloud Services](https://https://portal.cloudservices.f5.com/)

 ### *DataDog*